Combine Multiple Workbooks

 Combine Multiple Workbooks – Options

-The question is, do we have to process all the worksheets from the file?
+Do we have to process all the worksheets from the file?
 Because one workbook usually contains several worksheets, the question is valid!

 We can choose the most appropriate one from the ones in the picture.
 We can include all the worksheets in the interlinking but also give a specific name.
 In this case, we should choose based on the type of the current task.